- All teams must have an adult chaperone/driver.

 - Flushing birds from nests or cavities is not allowed.

 - Teams can travel as much of the state as they want.

-- If your team birds at Charlie Elliott Wildlife Center, be aware that a quota turkey hunt is scheduled for April 18-24 and another on April 25-May 1.
+- If your team birds at Charlie Elliott Wildlife Center (Clybel Wildlife Management Area), be aware that a quota turkey hunt is scheduled for April 18-24.
 Please follow these guidelines to reduce the chances of conflict:

 - Stay within the safety zones (marked on area map) or along main roads and lakes

 - Hunters cannot discharge a firearm within 50 yards of public roads, but be aware of their vehicles and avoid playing owl calls or being loud in the vicinity (slamming car doors, etc.)